Miscarriage: what to expect at a D&C

 Then the anesthesiologist tested how much I could feel below my belly by poking my legs a bit while the medication slowly made its way through my body.
 Once I couldn’t feel much at all, it began.
 If you’re having general anesthesia then you’ll probably need to fast beforehand and right before you’ll have an IV put in your hand.
 Then the medication gets added and it’s ‘lights out’ until it’s over.

 Most people feel little to no physical pain after but with the emotional pain some people can present differently.
 Stress like this can have an affect on your body.
 You also might have cramping for a week or 2 afterwards and bleeding for a couple of days but of course you’ll hear what to expect from your doctor.
 They’ll probably tell you not to use tampons, have intercourse of any kind or douche for 2 or more weeks after the procedure.
 A lot of people need rest after but get back to work a day or 2 later but that doesn’t include what you might need for your emotional recovery.
+I used a heating pad on my stomach after and that felt good.
+Talk to your doctor.

 How should I grieve this loss?